TinyTapeout/tinytapeout_www/content/guides/analog-discovery/_index.md

 ## Ring Oscillator

 For this to work, the analog test project must loaded and configured.
-This could be done through the [commander app](https://commander.tinytapeout.com/), but it's sometimes quicker to connect to the REPL directly via a serial terminal and use the SDK to:
+This may be done through the [commander app](https://commander.tinytapeout.com/), but it's sometimes quicker to connect to the REPL directly via a serial terminal and use the SDK directly to:

- * load the project, by calling *enable()* on the project in the shuttle; and
+ * Load the project, by calling *enable()* on the project in the shuttle, and
- * set the input bits so that the ring oscillator is on, using the *input_byte* to set all the bits in one go
+ * Set the input bits so that the ring oscillator is on, using the *input_byte* to set all the bits in one go

+Here, we won't use the commander.
+The script in the workspace will connects through the serial port and issues the required commands.
+Doing it manually looks like this when connected to the REPL:

 ```